 Beer and wine are perfectly acceptable choices at aperitivo – usually a small draft beer, or a glass of still white wine or Prosecco.
 But the four cocktails below are really the essence of aperitivo in Italy:

 The Americano isn’t actually something you’ll hear ordered very often in Italy today – at least not as much as the others on this list.
-But 100 years ago you probably would have – and it’s the foundation for the cocktails that are more popular in Italy today.
+But 100 years ago you probably would have, and it’s the foundation for the cocktails that are more popular in Italy today.
 (It’s also pretty much the lightest of the classic aperitivo cocktails, in terms of alcohol.)